charliegerard/event-triggered-netlify-function/README.md

 };
 ```

-And if you followed all the above steps, you should get a new Gif on Slack! :tada:
+And if you followed all the above steps, you should get a new GIF on Slack! :tada:

 ## Deploy on Netlify